 -

-Crickets are your go to environmentally-friendly feeders for your pets, mainly for birds and reptiles like geckos and bearded dragons, amphibians and arthropods like tarantulas.
-Crickets are rich in protein, vitamins and minerals, making them a one stop balance meal for your pets.
+Crickets are your go-to environmentally-friendly feeders for your pets, mainly for birds and reptiles like geckos and bearded dragons, amphibians, and arthropods like tarantulas.
+Crickets are rich in protein, vitamins, and minerals, making them a one-stop balanced meal for your pets.
 They are also a good source of prebiotic fibre to maintain your pet’s healthy digestive guts.
 Unlike mealworms and superworms, crickets are more active and challenging to catch, providing your pets with an enrichment activity to hone their wild scavenging instincts.
 It is important not to feed your smaller pets too big of an insect, in case they choke.
-You can check out our other sizes of crickets, namely pinheads and week-olds.
+You can check out our other sizes of crickets, namely pinheads and weekolds.

 -